spox/batali/README.md

 cookbook 'example', path: '/path/to/example'
 ```

-A short cut is also available when you're Batali file is
+A short cut is also available when your Batali file is
 located at the root of the cookbook you want to add:

 ```ruby